2025 Solar Incentives Guide for San Luis Obispo, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you have a net metering agreement with your San Luis Obispo utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this is a dollar-for-dollar credit, while in other areas you might make back a percentage of the value.
+- Net Metering: Net metering becomes relevant after your solar system is up and running.
+If you have a net metering agreement with your San Luis Obispo utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this credit is dollar-for-dollar, while in other places you may receive a refund equivalent to a percentage of the value.

 Best Regional Coverage